AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 title: Legacy Software and Technical Debt
 ---
-flag: review
+flag: done
 ---
 content:

-The idea of technical debt is tightly coupled with legacy software and both are concepts that are important to developers that want to advance in their field.
+The idea of technical debt is tightly coupled with the idea of legacy software and both are concepts that are important to developers that want to advance in their field.
 Dealing with and masterly using both concepts can help create applications with extended longevity.

-## Technical Debt
+### Technical Debt

 Technical debt can best be described in terms of actual debt and investment.
 Debt comes from taking out money that you promise to pay back one day.
 The reason for taking that money out can be any, from paying off bills to covering unexpected expenses, to getting principal for investment.